- As Seen On

 Food in Vietnam is of great importance and extremely tasty!
 We suggest you try the local flavors and enjoy them for yourself.
 The most famous dish is Pho (‘Fo’), which is a rice noodle dish served with your choice of meat and subtle herbs and flavors, it has an incredible taste and is eaten at all times of the day.
 We suggest trying the Pho with the locals, if you see a busy place you can be sure it will be good.
 Coffee is also a way of life for the Vietnamese; second only to Brazil for exporting coffee in the world.
 Here, it is served hot or cold with condensed sweet milk.
 It is a great way to start the day.
 Bia Hoi – local beer, is also very popular in some cities, it freshens each day and is very tasty and cheap, it can be an enjoyable way to watch the world go by and meet some friendly locals.
 Street food is also popular; we always encourage you to try this alluring food and experience it, but please still take caution on what you try.

 One of many amazing sights in Vietnam are its charming colors.
 They are created by the varying tropical weather.
-Each region, North, Central and South, has its own varying climate, which is different at various times.
+Each region, North, South and Central Vietnam, has its own varying climate, which is different at various times.
 As with worldwide weather, this appears to be changing.
 Please check with us as to the best seasons and area for your trip.
 Here is some essential information of the weather in each region: (Or we can insert link to article about weather)